Save the date for our Fall 2023 MUUsic Weekend!

-This Spring the UUCB Choir, staff, and guest musicians from around the country will present Henry Purcell’s baroque opera Dido and Aeneas for our first ever MUUsic Weekend.
+On May 5th 2023 the UUCB Choir, staff, and guest musicians from around the country presented Henry Purcell’s baroque opera Dido and Aeneas for our first ever MUUsic Weekend.

-This expansion of our traditional Music Sundays will start with a full operatic performance on Friday May 5th at 7:30pm (with pre-show talk at 7pm) and be followed by a presentation of choral excerpts from the opera on Sunday May 7th at our usual service time.
-The Friday evening performance will be open to the public on a pay-what-you-will basis.
+This expansion of our traditional Music Sundays began with a full operatic performance on Friday, May 5th at 7:30pm (with pre-show talk at 7pm) and was followed by a presentation of choral excerpts from the opera on Sunday May 7th at our usual service time.
+The Friday evening performance was open to the public on a pay-what-you-will basis.
 If you missed it, you can now watch a recording of the event on our YouTube channel below: